mdmohsanul/Frontend/NextJs/Notes/Layouts/layouts.md

 # How to create layout

-- Every next.js file have a root layout inside the app folder.

 - Default export a React component from a layout.js and layout.tsx file
 - That component takes a children prop, which Next.js will populate with your page content.

+* if a folder having layout.tsx then the page.tsx becomes children which layout.jsx renders.
+* Every next.js must file have a root layout inside the app folder.

 # Nested Layouts